molgenis/capice/README.md

 and real clinical data sets.
 It ourperforms the current best method in pathogenicity estimation for variants of different molecular consequences and allele frequency.

+The software can be used as web service, as pre-computed scores or by installing the software locally, all described below.

+## Use online web service

+CAPICE can be used as online service at http://molgenis.org/capice

-## Precomputed scores for all possible SNVs and InDels
+## Download files of precomputed scores for all possible SNVs and InDels (based on GrCh37)
 We precomputed the CAPICE score for all possible SNVs and InDels.
 It can be downloaded via [zenodo](https://doi.org/10.5281/zenodo.3516248).

 The file contains the following columns: